 Figure \ref{fig:alpha_library_hist} shows the distributions of the parameters we are most interested in for the scope of this work.
 We also show the mass-metallicity relation assumed for the joint prior sampling of stellar mass and stellar metallicity, as well as a few non-parametric SFHs from the sample.
 Note that due to the i-band magnitude cut, the distributions do not necessarily still follow a uniform or Gaussian PDF, as visible for example in the $\log(M_*/M_\odot)$ histogram.

-For each of the 10\,000 prior draws, we generate the galaxy SED with \prospector and we obtain synthetic PAUS and CFHTLS model magnitudes.
-SED fitting routines compute the best-fitting parameters taking into account the photometric errors.
-Therefore, to realistically mimic the SED fitting measurement of real data, we assign errors to the galaxy model magnitudes.
-CFHTLS photometric errors are assigned by modeling the magnitude errors as function of magnitude relation using a Gaussian process regressor.
+For each of the 10\,000 prior draws, we generated the galaxy SED with \prospector and we obtain synthetic PAUS and CFHTLS model magnitudes.
+The SED fitting routines compute the best-fitting parameters taking into account the photometric errors.
+Therefore, to realistically mimic the SED fitting measurement of real data, we assigned errors to the galaxy model magnitudes.
+The CFHTLS photometric errors are assigned by modeling the magnitude errors as function of magnitude relation using a Gaussian process regressor.
 To do this, we first split the CFTHLS COSMOS field $ugriz$ data into thin magnitude bins and compute mean and standard deviations of the magnitude errors in each bin.
-Then, the resulting data is used to train a Gaussian process regressor.
-The latter is then used to predict the magnitude errors based on the input model magnitudes.
+Then, the resulting data was used to train a Gaussian process regressor.
+The latter was then used to predict the magnitude errors based on the input model magnitudes.
 The same approach can be implemented for PAUS filters, by using the Flagship-PAU catalogue from Castander et al. (in prep.), \cite{Cabayol2023}, which includes photometry of \textasciitilde 130\,000 simulated galaxies in the PAUS bands with $i_\mathrm{AB}<23$.